department-of-veterans-affairs/va.gov-team/products/pension/intent-to-file-brief.md

 **What is ITF?
 [From Intent to File page on va.gov](https://www.va.gov/resources/your-intent-to-file-a-va-claim/):**<br>
-An intent to file sets a potential start date (or effective date) for your benefits.
+_An intent to file sets a potential start date (or effective date) for your benefits.
 If you notify us of your intent to file and we approve your claim, you may be able to get retroactive payments.
 Retroactive payments are payments for the time between when we processed your intent to file and when we approved your claim.
-You can notify us of your intent to file if you plan to file a claim or a Supplemental Claim for these types of benefits:
+You can notify us of your intent to file if you plan to file a claim or a Supplemental Claim for these types of benefits:_
-* Disability compensation
+* _Disability compensation_
-* Pension benefits
+* _Pension benefits_
-* Dependency and Indemnity Compensation (DIC)
+* _Dependency and Indemnity Compensation (DIC)_

+Veterans have one year from the time they submit an intent to file to complete and submit their claim to receive the earliest possible effective date (provided their application is successful).

 ## Background
 ITF for pension is available to Veterans via non-web means (paper form, phone etc) and this initiative intends to bring ITF to pension web so that Veterans applying online can easily benefit from ITF without having to fill in a separate form.

 The ITF feature was earmarked in late 2023 as a post-launch (Jan 2024) item.
 In the meantime, application start dates are being saved as a backup for use when ITF is implemented.

-The 526 disability compensation web form has an implementation of ITF that we were able to learn from as we shaped the 527 ITF experience.
+The 526 disability compensation web form has an implementation of ITF that we are able to learn from as we shape the 527 ITF experience.
 Note: there are functional differences between how pension ITF and compensation ITF behave so one approach cannot directly be applied to the other.
 Some adjustments would be necessary.

 ### Problem Statement
+The opportunity to start receiving benefits payments from the date they started the application is currently not available to Veterans applying for pension benefits online.
 When pension benefits are granted for an online pension application, payments will begin from the application submission date.
-The opportunity to start receiving payments from the date they started the application is currently not available.

 **How might we provide Veterans with the earliest possible access to Pension benefits?**